JiLabUCBerkeley/JiLabAO/README.md

 # IV.
 Running the application on your microscope.
 Once you succesfully complete all the steps described above, and you have properly integrated and aligned the AO module (DM, conjugating lenses, and filed stop) into your microscope, you are ready to go!

+- Enter the desired settings on the “Adaptive Optics” and “System Configuration” tabs.
-- Using the imaging sofware that controls your microscope, find a fluorescent feature to run the AO routine on.
+- Using the imaging software that controls your microscope, find a fluorescent feature to run the AO routine on.
 - Park the laser in this location, open the mechanical shutter of your microscope, and run the AO routine.
 - Once the AO routine completes, close the mechanical shutter.